-ON ERROR GOTO < line number >
+Syntax ON ERROR GOTO e number>

-To enable error handling and specify the first line of the error handling routine.
+Purpose To enable error handling and specify the first line of the error handling routine.

-Once error handling has been enabled, all errors detected, including direct mode errors (e.g., syntax errors), will cause a jump to the specified error handling routine.
-If < line number > does not exist, an "Undefined line" error results.
+Remarks Once error handling has been enabled, all errors detected, including direct mode errors (e.g., syntax errors), will cause a jump to the specified error handling routine.
+If line number> does not exist, an "Undefined line" error results.

-To disable error handling, execute an ON ERROR GOTO 0.
-Subsequent errors will print an error message and halt execution.
-An ON ERROR GOTO 0 statement that appears in an error handling routine causes Microsoft GW-BASIC to stop and print the error message for the error that caused the trap.
-It is recommended that all error handling routines execute an ON ERROR GOTO 0 if an error is encountered for which there is no recovery action.
+To disable error handling, execute an ON ERROR GOTO Ø. Subsequent errors will print an error message and halt execution.
+An ON ERROR GOTO Ø statement that appears in an error handling routine causes Microsoft GW-BASIC to stop and print the error message for the error that caused the trap.
+It is recommended that all error handling routines execute an ON ERROR GOTO Ø if an error is encountered for which there is no recovery action.